 Winter Tires at Go Nissan in Edmonton, AB

 Anyone who’s experienced an Alberta winter knows just how tough it can be; from the bitter cold to the icy roads, most Albertans are left wondering why they weren’t living somewhere substantially closer to the equator.
 But with a warm coat, some winter boots, and a good set of winter tires on your Nissan, you’ll be able to handle anything mother nature throws your way.
-Here at Go Nissan, your Edmonton-based Nissan group with three conveniently-located dealerships to choose from, we can’t help you with the coat or boots, but we can get you set up with an excellent set of winter tires.
+Here at Go Nissan, your Edmonton-based Nissan group with two conveniently-located dealerships to choose from, we can’t help you with the coat or boots, but we can get you set up with an excellent set of winter tires.
 Read on to learn more about the importance of winter tires.

 Why you need winter tires

 The snow, slush, ice, and sand found in copious amounts on Alberta roads during the wintertime aren’t exactly great for traction.
 Add in the colder temperatures, and your summer or all-season tires just won’t cut it, leaving you in danger of getting into an accident and damaging your vehicle—or worse.
 Winter tires offer deeper, specially-designed tread patterns more adept at handling the slick and uneven road surfaces.
 They’re also created from special rubber compounds that handle the cold better, and doesn’t lose its flexibility when the mercury drops.
 These factors make for tires better equipped to handle our long winters, and to keep you safe behind the wheel.